-Federal regulations require the college to establish reasonable standards for measuring academic progress.
-The college must monitor participants in student financial assistance programs to ensure that those academic standards are met, and that students make real progress toward competing their degrees.
+Federal regulations require the university to establish reasonable standards for measuring academic progress.
+The university must monitor participants in student financial assistance programs to ensure that those academic standards are met, and that students make real progress toward completing their degrees.
 The policy must contain a qualitative component, a quantitative component, and an overall time-frame component.
 A student must maintain satisfactory academic progress regardless of whether the student was a previous recipient of financial aid or not.

-Qualitative Component: The college's current academic standards are the qualitative standards for this policy.
+Qualitative Component: The university's current academic standards are the qualitative standards for this policy.
 This policy articulation also recognizes the cumulative grade point average as the sole numeric measure.
-This change effectively terminates use of the unadjusted grade point average in academic decisions.
-Federal regulations specifically require students who have earned 61 or more hours (juniors and seniors) to maintain the minimum cumulative grade point average required by the college for graduation.
-This component will be evaluated before the fall semester.
-Those minimum standards are outlined in the Oakwood College Bulletin as follows:
+Federal regulations require students who have earned 61 or more hours (juniors and seniors) to maintain the minimum cumulative grade point average required by the university for graduation.
+Those minimum standards are as follows: